equivalent/scrapbook2/archive/blogs/2016-01-12-chromebook-for-web-developers.md

-To be honest even this was not argument to switch from Chromebook, as I could just build my Docker images on a larger AWS VM, however you know how new contracts are, they expect miracles from you the first day, that's why I switch to enviroment I'm familiar several years and I am the most productive (Linux).
+To be honest even this was not argument to switch from Chromebook, as I could just build my Docker images on a larger AWS VM, however you know how new contracts are, they expect miracles from you the first day, that's why I switch to environment I'm familiar several years and I am the most productive (Linux).